Badge photo

 This is looking quite good in terms of error -- we improved dramatically from earlier!
 We could keep going and making more small improvements, but we're probably ready to submit now.

-Making a Kaggle sublesson file
+Making a Kaggle Submission file

-Luckily, because of the way we wrote the code, all we have to do to submit is assign train to the variable t1, and test to the variable t2.
+Luckily, because of the way we wrote the code, all we have to do to submit our solution is assign train to the variable t1, and test to the variable t2.
 Then, we just have to re-run the code to make predictions.
 Re-running the code over the train and test sets should take less than an hour.
 Once we have predictions, we just have to write them to a file:

 write_p = [" ".join([str(l) for l in p]) for p in full_preds]